Site Planning Tips

 Learn more in the instructions for using the Exhibit Builder plugin.

-You can use the Simple Pages plugin to create web pages for publishing an essay, to add an About or Credits page, to share copyright or access statements, or to build a general web presence for your organization.
+You can use the Simple Pages plugin to create web pages for publishing press releases, to add an About or Credits page, to share copyright or access statements, or to build a general web presence for your organization.
 Any of those pages can become part of the main navigation for your website.
+Note that the Simple Pages plugin comes packaged with the basic installation of Omeka Classic.

 A Simple Page does not require items or programming knowledge to build, but users can add HTML markup, PHP code, or embedded multimedia objects.